DataBiosphere/azul/README.md

 package`) in the affected deployment.

+##  Unable to re-register service account with SAM

+If you have destroyed your deployment and are rebuilding it, it's possible that SAM will not allow the Google service account to be registered again because the service account's email is the same in the current and previous incarnation of the deployment, while the service account's `uniqueID` is different.
+SAM
+does not support this.

+A warning message stating that `SAM does not allow re-registration of service account emails` will be visible during the `make sam` step of the deployment process.
+To get around this, increment the current value of `AZUL_DEPLOYMENT_INCARNATION` in the deployment's `environment.py` file, then redeploy.

 # 6. Branch flow & development process

 **This section should be considered a draft.
 It describes a future extension to the current branching flow.**